 The Library reserves the right to dispose of any gifts that are given to the Library.
 The Library will best incorporate such materials into the existing collections.
-Materials not added to Library collections may be used for programs or given to other local organizations such as schools, senior centers, or Friends of the Library.

-Gifts received by the Library that are not added to the Library's collection shall be forwarded to the Friends of the Library for their disposition at a future sale.
-Any items unsold by the Friends of the Library may be donated to another organization or discarded.
+Gifts received that are not added to the Library's collection shall be forwarded to the Friends of the Thayer Memorial Library for their disposition at a future sale.
+Any items unsold by the Friends of the Thayer Library may be donated to another organization or discarded.